abougouffa/minemacs/docs/packages.md

 ## `on-demand/me-dart`
 * `dart-mode`: Major mode for editing Dart files
+* `dart-ts-mode`: A major mode for Dart programming language with tree-sitter supports
 * `flutter`: Tools for working with Flutter SDK

 ## `on-demand/me-devicetree`